packetcoders/ws-netbox-nornir-graphql/exercises/wb_001_graphql.md

 ## Exercise 5 - Use Variables in Your GraphQL Query
 Now that we can query GraphQL for a single device, and retrieve all of the information we need for generating a configuration.
 We will update our query to use a variables.

-This will make our lives easier when we go to use this query within Python, and we need to pass the query the hostname of the device we are querying.
+This will make our lives easier when we go to use this query within Python, and we need to pass the hostname of the device we are querying into our

-# create steps based on solution. provide detail in what they need to do.

 1. Create a variable named `deviceName` with a value of `leaf1`.
 2. Update your GraphQL query to use the variable.